Marine Conservation and Reef Research in Queensland

 Please note that this itinerary is a sample only and subject to change due to circumstances out of anyone’s control (most commonly the weather).
 The onsite team will be flexible and adaptive and deliver the program and content to the best of their ability.
 All activities are guided by risk assessments that determine thresholds for wind speed.
 Fieldwork does not proceed in winds greater than 15knots and is also dependent on the wind direction as some bays are protected and others are not.

 Note: This is not a scuba diving program.
 Snorkelling is included as per the itinerary.
+This program also includes ½ to 1 day dedicated to Indigenous engagement.

 DAY 1 (SUNDAY)